The Different Types of Hernias

 This is not a big deal, unless a piece of intestine herniates and is able to slide into the opening and starts to descend into the scrotum.
 At this stage, all is relatively easily fixable if a surgeon is able to tighten the ring and return things to where they belong.
 Often this is an elective procedure.
 The patient notices a lump in the groin, sees their doctor and pretty soon, the hernia is fixed.
 Sometimes though, it can be an emergency.
 If the herniated intestine gets stuck, or incarcerated, there is an urgent need to have it repaired because the consequence is a disaster.
 An incarcerated hernia may swell, lose its blood supply, and become strangulated so that the tissue dies.
 Dead bowel is bad.
 It is associated with massive infection, causing patients to become severely ill, requiring emergency surgery.

 Women are not immune to inguinal hernias but they are much less common than in men.
-With a woman's different anatomy, femoral hernias are more common, in which the bowel slides into the opening that allows the femoral artery, vein, and nerve to enter the leg.
+With a woman's different anatomy, femoral hernias are more common than they are in men, in which the bowel slides into the opening that allows the femoral artery, vein, and nerve to enter the leg.
 The risks of incarceration and strangulation are the same, but the diagnosis may be a little harder to make because of the rarity of the situation.

 The body is intricately put together, but as with any other building project, the quality is in the details and in this case, the quality is in the seams.